 With those words, FAU opened its doors as the first public university in southeast Florida and the first in America designed for upper division students only.
 Now, 50 years later, with more than 30,000 freshmen, transfers and graduate students, FAU is the most culturally diverse university in the State of Florida.
 In 2017, the U.S. Department of Education designated FAU as a Hispanic Serving Institution (HSI).

 The School of Criminology and Criminal Justice is one of FAU’s largest undergraduate degree programs.
 We offer a Bachelor of Arts and a competitive Master’s of Science in Criminology and Criminal Justice in a student-friendly environment.
 We also offer certificate programs in paralegal and legal nurse consulting.

 The School proudly embraces community engagement at all levels.
 The faculty is committed to being a force for positive change in the communities they serve.
-Their engagement involves partnerships and coalitions that help mobilize resources, influence systems, and serve as catalysts for initiating and/or changing policies, programs, and practices.
+Faculty in our School have national and international networks and produce cutting edge research on a diverse range of topics.
+They are committed to student growth and success including critical reading and writing skills.
 Check out the Latest News, Events, and faculty CVs to appreciate what the faculty are doing, and the recognition they are receiving inside and outside the University.